AgnitumuS/ubjs/packages/adminui-vue/utils/Form/validation.md

 To provide custom error message to `UFormRow` or any other component which may need it, define custom validation rules using the `formHelpers.validateWithErrorText` method.
-This method adds `$errorText` parameter for the provided validation rule, so that it will be available for controls like `UFormRow`.
+This method adds `$errorText` parameter for the provided validation rule, so that it will be available for components like `UFormRow`.

 Example:
 ```vue